 That said, Orijen isn’t a great choice for every cat.
 Since opening their DogStar kitchen in the United States and reformulating their recipes to include more American ingredients, the company has lost a lot of customers and gained a lot of complaints.

-Orijen foods emphasize variety, including multiple animal species in each recipe.
+Orijen wet and dry cat foods emphasize variety, including multiple animal species in each recipe.
 If your cat has allergies or food sensitivities, this might make it a less-than-ideal brand choice.

-Overall, Orijen foods are some of the best dry products on the market, but they’re not perfect.
+Overall, Orijen foods are some of the best dry and wet food products on the market, but they’re not perfect.
 Recent reformulations and manufacturing changes may have decreased the quality of Orijen cat food sold to customers in the US, Central America, and South America.